-28. The siting of wireless infrastructure will influence which design options are most appropriate for reducing the visual impact.
-The following design principles are important considerations:

-• Protecting visual amenity: a comprehensive assessment of the area should be carried out to ensure that the design solution appreciates the context of its application for a new site should also include evidence that the applicant has explored the possibility of erecting antennas on an existing building, mast or structure.
+- 28. The siting of wireless infrastructure will influence which design options are most appropriate for reducing the visual impact.
+The following design principles are important considerations: - Protecting visual amenity: a comprehensive assessment of the area should be carried out to ensure that the design solution appreciates the context of its

-&lt;sup>12 Paragraph 118 of the National Planning Policy Framework also states that local planning authorities should not seek to prevent competition between different operators or question the need for an electronic communications system.
+12 Paragraph 118 of the National Planning Policy Framework also states that local planning authorities should not seek to prevent competition between different operators or question the need for an electronic communications system.

-location by fitting with both the site and the wider setting.
+- location by fitting with both the site and the wider setting.
 Proposals should take into account protected sightlines, landmarks and vistas.
-This is particularly important when mobile infrastructure is located in protected landscapes or heritage sites and their settings (see 'Natural Environment and Heritage Assets' section below).

-- Mitigating visual impacts: when possible, operators should look to use sympathetic designs, materials and colour (including camouflage where appropriate) to minimise the contrast between infrastructure and the area.
-Operators should also consider the design principles set out in the NPPF and local planning policies, and consider any relevant local and national design codes. - 29.
+This is particularly important when mobile infrastructure is located in protected landscapes or heritage sites and their settings (see 'Natural Environment and Heritage Assets' section below). - Mitigating visual impacts: when possible, operators should look to use sympathetic designs, materials and colour (including camouflage where appropriate) to minimise the contrast between infrastructure and the area.
+Operators should also consider the design principles set out in the NPPF and local planning policies, and consider any relevant local and national design codes.13 - 29.
 There are factors that can affect the type of infrastructure that will be deployed (set out in more detail below in the section 'Technical and Operational Considerations'), including location and the coverage and capacity requirements.
 Planning authorities should be aware of these constraints when considering proposals.
 In particular: - In urban areas, where there is a high level of demand for mobile data, mobile base stations are likely to need to be deployed more densely.
 In these settings you can expect to see more use of streetwork monopoles and rooftop installations and, in future, we are likely to see a larger number of smaller units (so-called "small cells") deployed on buildings and on street furniture. - In rural areas, base stations often need to cover wider geographic areas.
 Operators may need to use tall masts or lattice towers to provide the required coverage.
 The location of masts can sometimes be dictated by access to transmission links back to the operator's main network and proximity to a power supply.
 Coverage in some areas can be limited because of the geography, topography and terrain.